EastpointSoftware/grasshopper-release-tools/README.md

-The timetable-release-tools module used to release a new version of the Cambridge University Digital Services Timetable application.
+The grasshopper-release-tools module used to release a new version of the Cambridge University Digital Services Timetable application.